The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 308 */

-309 static ssize_t fr_bio_queue_read(fr_bio_t *bio, void *packet_ctx, void *buffer, size_t size)
+309static ssize_t fr_bio_queue_read(fr_bio_t *bio, void *packet_ctx, void *buffer, size_t size)

-311 int rcode;
+311 ssize_t rcode;

 312 fr_bio_queue_t *my = talloc_get_type_abort(bio, fr_bio_queue_t);